sav-che/TL-2/Authors/Tilesius von Tilenau, Wilhelm Gottlieb {std. Tilesius}.md

-> [!cite] BHL link: this entry starts at [page 353](https://www.biodiversitylibrary.org/item/103683#page/363/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 353](https://www.biodiversitylibrary.org/page/33212395) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Tilesius von Tilenau, Wilhelm Gottlieb (1769-1857), German (Thuringian) naturalist and traveller, with J.C. von Hoffmannsegg in Portugal 1796; lecturer Univ.
 Leipzig 1801; with A.J. v.
-Krusenstern on a voyage of circumnavigation as surgeon and naturalist 1803-1808; from 1808 practicing medicine but also active as a private scientist in Leipzig, Göttingen, Mühlhausen and Dresden, ultimately private teacher at Mühlhausen. (*Tilesius*).
+Krusenstern on a voyage of circumnavigation as surgeon and naturalist 1803-1808; from 1808 practicing medicine but also active as a private scientist in Leipzig, Göttingen, Mühlhausen and Dresden, ultimately private teacher at Mühlhausen.
+**Abbreviated name**: *Tilesius*

 #### Herbarium and types